An egg to interface with the Kubo RPC API. Familiarity with it is assumed in this document, and it will be useful to be able to use this library.

-All procedures have, on top of their arguments and flags, two extra keyword arguments: #:reader & #:writer.
+All procedures have, on top of their arguments and flags, two extra keyword arguments: #:reader and #:writer.
 These correspond, respectively, to the reader-thunk and writer-thunk of with-input-from-request from http-client, and may be given on a per-RPC-call basis (for whatever reason; e.g. performance maybe?).
 Unless noted otherwise (for some exceptions) all procedures have a sane default value according to their corresponding endpoint -- in general: reader/json for the reader and #f for the writer.

-The scheme (HTTP/HTTPS), and hostname and port of the IPFS node you want to interface with.
+The scheme (HTTP/HTTPS), and hostname and port of the Kubo node you want to interface with.
 The default values are 'http, "localhost", and 5001 for *scheme*, *host*, and *port*, respectively.
 For details, see the documentation for make-uri of uri-common.